Ma-Ko-dev/UkuleleAkkordtrainer/README.md

 - 3 difficulty settings with chords to practice
 - Displaying how many chords you learned in the current session
 - Dark/Light colortheme
+- Discord rich presence shows what chord you are currently learning

 ## Preview